Side-scan sonar: Uses

-Side-scan sonar may be used to conduct surveys for marine archaeology; in conjunction with seafloor samples it is able to provide an understanding of the differences in material and texture type of the seabed.
+Side-scan sonar is used to image large areas of the seafloor quickly.
+Applications include surveys for marine archaeology, shipwreck hunting, search and recovery (SAR), and environmental monitoring.
+In conjunction with seafloor samples, it is able to provide an understanding of the differences in material and texture type of the seabed.
 Side-scan sonar imagery is also a commonly used tool to detect debris items and other obstructions on the seafloor that may be hazardous to shipping or to seafloor installations by the oil and gas industry.
 In addition, the status of pipelines and cables on the seafloor can be investigated using side-scan sonar.
 Side-scan data are frequently acquired along with bathymetric soundings and sub-bottom profiler data, thus providing a glimpse of the shallow structure of the seabed.
 Side-scan sonar is also used for fisheries research, dredging operations and environmental studies.
 It also has military applications including mine detection.

 How it works

-Side-scan uses a sonar device that emits conical or fan-shaped pulses down toward the seafloor across a wide angle perpendicular to the path of the sensor through the water, which may be towed from a surface vessel or submarine, or mounted on the ship's hull.
+Side-scan uses a sonar device that emits conical or fan-shaped pulses down toward the seafloor across a wide angle perpendicular to the path of the sensor through the water, which may be towed from a surface vessel or submarine (called a “towfish”), or mounted on the ship's hull.
 The intensity of the acoustic reflections from the seafloor of this fan-shaped beam is recorded in a series of cross-track slices.
 When stitched together along the direction of motion, these slices form an image of the sea bottom within the swath (coverage width) of the beam.
 The sound frequencies used in side-scan sonar usually range from 100 to 500 kHz; higher frequencies yield better resolution but less range.

 History

 Technology

 The earliest side-scan sonars used a single conical-beam transducer.
 Next, units were made with two transducers to cover both sides.
 The transducers were either contained in one hull-mounted package or with two packages on either side of the vessel.
 Next the transducers evolved to fan-shaped beams to produce a better "sonogram" or sonar image.
 In order to get closer to the bottom in deep water the side-scan transducers were placed in a "tow fish" and pulled by a tow cable.

 Up until the mid-1980s, commercial side scan images were produced on paper records.
 The early paper records were produced with a sweeping plotter that burned the image into a scrolling paper record.
 Later plotters allowed for the simultaneous plotting of position and ship motion information onto the paper record.
 In the late 1980s, commercial systems using the newer, cheaper computer systems developed digital scan-converters that could mimic more cheaply the analog scan converters used by the military systems to produce TV and computer displayed images of the scan, and store them on video tape.
-Currently data is stored on computer hard drives or solid-state media.
+Currently data is stored on computer hard drives or solid-state media - the data is typically displayed in grayscale or color images, known as side scan sonograms, which provide a visual representation of the underwater environment.